Annual report marks Tulsa Police Department's 2021 highlights, effects of use-of-force policy changes

-Despite the last two years' seemingly unrelenting challenges for the Tulsa Police Department, the chief had an encouraging message to share with employees in the department's annual report released this week.
+Despite the past two years’ seemingly unrelenting challenges for the Tulsa Police Department, the chief had an encouraging message to share with employees in the department’s annual report released this week.

 “I am constantly amazed at the ability of our officers and non-sworn employees to adjust to difficult circumstances and continue providing public safety services at an exceptional level to our city,” Chief Wendell Franklin wrote in a message that prefaced the report, touching on the department’s response to the effects of the city’s ransomware attack and service provided during the Tulsa Race Massacre centennial commemoration.

-"I appreciate each of our employees and partners in the community who came together in 2021 to overcome challenge and produce success."
+“I appreciate each of our employees and partners in the community who came together in 2021 to overcome challenges and produce success.”

 Available on the department’s website, tulsapolice.org, the 68-page annual report reads much like a yearbook, with milestones and memories, command staff biographies, awards, promotions and retirements, and sections that showcase the work of investigatory and specialty units.